tehmou/c0mposer.js/README.md

     NaN, null => null

 ### Number, Boolean, String
-Replaced with the new one, if it is of one of these as well.
+Replaced with the new value, if it is of one of these as well.

     true, false => false
     4523, "foo" => "foo"
     "bar", [] => "bar" // Throws error

 ### Array
-Concatenated with the old one first.
+The arrays are concatenated with the old one first.

     ["A"], ["B", 2] => ["A", "B", 2]
     [1, 2], {} => [1, 2] // Throws error

 ### Function
-Called in order from old to new.
+The created function calls first the old function and then the new one.

     f1, f2 => f3 // Calls f1 first, then f2
     f1, "string" => f1 // Throws error

 ### Object
 Properties of the new object override those of the old.
+This is equivalent to _.extend

     { type: "fruit", name: "orange" }, { name: "apple" } => { type: "fruit, name: "apple }
     { a: 1, b: 2 }, { b: 3, c: 4 } => { a: 1, b: 3, c: 4 }